brianduff/mlogagent/Readme.md

 ## Compiling

+If you're on mac, you can just grab a binary from the releases thingy on the right -->.

 Compile the native agent like this.
 Fix the `-I` paths to point to the JVM include dir on your platform:

 ```